VanHack/7SnakeProblem-3/README.md

     java Main "path"

-Note¹ : where "path" will be the path of the grip that will serve as input to the program.
+Note¹ : where "path" will be the path of the grid that will serve as input to the program.

 Note² : If a directory is not informed, the program returns the message: "File path not informed";